MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker range="sc-vmm-2019"

-VMM 2019 UR3 supports conversion of VMware VMs to Hyper-V and Azure Stack HCI 20H2.
+VMM 2019 UR3 supports the conversion of VMware VMs to Hyper-V and Azure Stack HCI 20H2.
 [Learn more about support to Azure Stack HCI 20H2](deploy-manage-azure-stack-hci.md).

 ::: moniker-end